grdddj/done-for-today/plan.md

 # Tomorrow

 Translations:
+- proof of concept of validation of the translations
+- zbyva 2 sekund ... solve the issue with plurals
+- loader text in new language
-- agree on how to verify/validate the translations with the agency
+- revert the newlines for english language --- check if it fits with the newlines

 Manufacturing tests:
-- continue with the HTTP communication
+- continue with the HTTP communication - Vue.js frontend

 ---